obiter | ByLawyers News and Updates

 WA – Electronic lodgement for all eligible documents

-November 9, 2017 By By Lawyers
+9 November 2017 by By Lawyers

 From 1 December 2017 – Any lodgement case consisting of eligible discharges, transfers, mortgages, caveats and withdrawal of caveats must be lodged electronically.
 Are you E-Conveyancing ready?
 See our paper E-Conveyancing – Get Connected for information and implementation timelines